-• Element List.
+Element List.
 Lets you insert or change elements in your document.
 In Normal and Tags On views, displays the list of elements that are valid at the insertion point (All tab), or the list of elements that are valid at the insertion point and are currently used in your document (Used tab).
 Elements that are required in the current context are displayed in bold.
 In Plain Text view, all elements are displayed.

 Element List ×

 Used All

 b

 codeph

 image

 indexterm

 menucascade

 note

 p

 table

 uicontrol

-u
+l u

-C Change @ Insert Apply
+C Change 💿 Insert Apply

-is onlinge to inacit , 45kk

 bold

 Attribute Inspector Element List Results